Uterine Prolapse Specialist

-Dr. Daniel Stone, MD is one of the leading experts in the surgical and non-surgical management of uterine prolapse and other forms of Pelvic Organ Prolapse.
+Dr. Daniel Stone, MD is an experts in the surgical and non-surgical management of uterine prolapse and other forms of Pelvic Organ Prolapse.
 Dr. Stone can diagnosis and provides management options for uterine prolapse to patients in the Phoenix, Scottsdale and surrounding Arizona areas.

 Uterine Prolapse Q & A

 What is Uterine Prolapse?

 Uterine Prolapse refers to the dropping or protruding of the uterus into the vaginal canal.
 It is a form of apical prolapse where the top of the vagina loses support.
 It is a subcategory of pelvic organ prolapse and can often lead to a cystocele and/or a rectocele.
 If the uterus protrudes completely out, the condition can be referred to as uterine procidentia.

 Uterine Prolapse often causes symptoms of bulge, pressure, and sensation of something falling out of the vagina.
 When uterine prolapse is more advanced the vaginal tissue or cervix can be felt or seen as it protrudes from the vaginal opening.
 These symptoms are commonly found in other forms of pelvic organ prolapse.

 Ultimately uterine prolapse forms due to the loss of pelvic floor support.
 Like other forms of pelvic organ prolapse, uterine prolapse can have many different causes and risk factors including:

 - Pregnancy, labor, or childbirth especially vaginal births or large babies.

 - Chronic cough

 - Constipation and straining